Joe Ortiz Associates

 (Unless otherwise noted, all photos are from The Joe Ortiz Private Photo Collection.

 These photos may be used only if photo credit is given to this collection)

 Joe studied Drama, Speech, Music and Literature while attending Coachella Valley High School.
-During after school hours he worked in the restaurant business (from dishwasher to head cook, then Chef by 19 years of age); but his real career goals included an acting and singing career.
+During after- school hours he worked in the restaurant business (from dishwasher to head cook, then Chef by 19 years of age); but his real goal was an acting and singing career.
 He was the lead singer with a rock group throughout high school before entering the Air Force.
-The leader of the band was his Coachella Valley High School schoolmate, Alan O'Day, who went on to record a hit tune in 1977, titled "Undercover Angel" among many other # 1 hits ~ Little did Joe know at that time that his future would include a career as a radio-tv talk show host, newspaper columnist and news reporter....followed by a legendary public relations career.
+The leader of the band was his Coachella Valley High School schoolmate, Alan O'Day, who went on to record a hit tune in 1977, titled "Undercover Angel" among many other # 1 hits ~ Little did Joe know at that time that his future would include a career as a radio-TV talk show host, newspaper columnist and news reporter....followed by a legendary public relations career.

 As a new Job Agent for the California State Human Resources Development Department, Joe is the only Hispanic assigned to an office in a predominately African American area, located on 47th & Broadway in downtown Los Angeles.
 Joe quickly establishes strong relations with all segments of his new community, and becomes involved with numerous advocacy and education groups and organizations, to develop resources for his clients.
 He eventually develops a multi-purpose center in Huntington Park, and also becomes the editor of the department's newsletter, "El Chicano Nuevo."